 For a minimal configuration, generate PyPI API token and add the following to your

-deploy: provider: pypi user: "__token__" password: "Your PyPI API token, including the pypi- prefix"
+deploy: provider: pypi username: "__token__" password: "Your PyPI API token, including the pypi- prefix"

 However, this would expose your PyPI API token to the world.
 We recommend you encrypt your password and add it to your .travis.yml by running: